8g6-new/c_spectrogram/README.md

   - Visualizes MFCCs as heatmaps with customizable color schemes.

 - **Visualization**:
-  - Renders spectrograms, Mel spectrograms, and MFCCs as PNG heatmaps using a custom `libheatmap` module.
+  - Renders spectrograms, Mel spectrograms, and MFCCs as PNG heatmaps using a [libheatmap](https://github.com/lucasb-eyer/libheatmap).
   - Supports extensive color schemes (e.g., Blues, Viridis, Jet, Inferno) in discrete, mixed, and soft variants, with built-in and OpenCV-like options.
   - Configurable time/frequency bounds for focused visualizations.
   - Optimized memory copying for cache-friendly visualization.